matheus-pereira/elric/packages/jest-worker/README.md

 ## Experimental worker

 Node 10 shipped with [worker-threads](https://nodejs.org/api/worker_threads.html), a "threading API" that uses SharedArrayBuffers to communicate between the main process and its child threads.
-This experimental Node feature can significantly improve the communication time between parent and child processes in `jest-worker`.
+This experimental Node feature can significantly improve the communication time between parent and child processes in `elric-worker`.

 Since `worker_threads` are considered experimental in Node, you have to opt-in to this behavior by passing `enableWorkerThreads: true` when instantiating the worker.
 While the feature was unflagged in Node 11.7.0, you'll need to run the Node process with the `--experimental-worker` flag for Node 10.